Chicitaea: Habitat and distribution

 Chicitaea species grow primarily on tree bark (corticolous) in various forest habitats.
 The genus shows a disjunct global distribution pattern across several continents.
 C. assateaguensis is known from eastern United States, particularly the Mid-Atlantic coastal region, while C. confusa occurs in North America and is currently only documented from the United States.
 C. cristinae has been found in Europe, with records from Poland and Germany.
 C. lecanoriformis shows a southern distribution, known only from Australia and Thailand.
+C. yueliangshanensis is known from Guizhou Province, China, where it was collected on bark in the Yueliangshan Nature Reserve at 959 m elevation.

-The geographic separation between the northern hemisphere species (C. assateaguensis, C. confusa, and C. cristinae) and the southern hemisphere species (C. lecanoriformis) is particularly notable.
-C. lecanoriformis is also the only consistently fertile species in the genus, while the others primarily reproduce through vegetative means.
+The geographic separation between the northern hemisphere species (C. assateaguensis, C. confusa, and C. cristinae) and the southern hemisphere species (C. lecanoriformis) is particularly notable.C. yueliangshanensis C. lecanoriformis and C. yueliangshanensis are also the only consistently fertile species in the genus, while the others primarily reproduce through vegetative means.